stjude-dnb-binfcore/sc-epigenie/analyses/cellranger-analysis/README.md

 ## Folder content

-This folder contains scripts tasked to run and summarize Cell Ranger count for single or multiple libraries for sc-/sn-ATAC-Seq Analysis in 10X Genomics data across the project.
+This folder contains scripts tasked to run and summarize Cell Ranger count for single or multiple libraries for single-cell ATAC (scATAC-Seq) data analysis in 10X Genomics data across the project.
 For more information and updates, please see [Cell Ranger support page](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/count).

 This module uses CellRanger-atac v2.1.0 for the alignment.